syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_0/section_4.md

 ## Introduction

-The syslog-ng application has been available in FreeBSD ports for many years.
-Recently, thanks to the hard work of the FreeBSD team, syslog-ng is also available as a ready-to-install package.
+The {{ site.product.short_name }} application has been available in FreeBSD ports for many years.
+Recently, thanks to the hard work of the FreeBSD team, {{ site.product.short_name }} is also available as a ready-to-install package.

 The default configuration for `syslog-ng` in ports contains only the most important dependencies.
 If you use a package, this is how your package is configured.
-This covers the needs of most syslog-ng users.
-If you need a specific feature not available with the default configuration in ports, you need to compile syslog-ng yourself.
+This covers the needs of most {{ site.product.short_name }} users.
+If you need a specific feature not available with the default configuration in ports, you need to compile {{ site.product.short_name }} yourself.

-The following list shows the available syslog-ng and related ports in FreeBSD, by the time of writing this chapter:
+The following list shows the available {{ site.product.short_name }} and related ports in FreeBSD, by the time of writing this chapter:

 * syslog-ng: the latest stable version (not necesseraly a .1 :-) )
 * syslog-ng-devel: the latest development version (alpha/beta and usually .1 too...)